Why The Fuel Economy Of Rotary Engines Is Bad?

 Why Do Rotary Engines Offer Bad Mileage?

 The thing is; the rotary engines end up producing excessive power.
 The engines, in turn, are not built to handle the excessive power.
-As a matter of fact, the more power the more fuel is burnt as the revs of the vehicle get higher.
-This is the simplest reasons that explain why rotary engines offer a bad mileage.
+The more power the more fuel is burnt as the revs of the vehicle get higher.
+These are the simplest reasons why rotary engines offer bad mileage.

 Rotary engines in cars